Get a quote

 • Double wraps.
 These are two separate metal connectors that go over the top of the truss or rafter and are secured to the wall on both sides.
 It must have at least three nails in the top of the plate on each side.

-Find more tips on making your home wind-resistant (and reducing your home insurance premium).
+Get more tips on making your home wind-resistant that can help reduce your home insurance premium.